 What is considered work or tasks?

 Work or tasks are chores or behaviors that a Service Dog performs, on command or cue, to help a disabled person with something that they cannot easily do for themselves.
-Work or tasks must also be quantifiable in some way, such as fetching a medicine bottle for someone who is having a seizure, opening doors or drawers for someone who has physical mobility issues or alerting on glucose levels for a diabetic.
+Work or tasks must also be quantifiable in some way, such as fetching a medicine bottle for someone about to have a seizure, opening doors or drawers for someone who has physical mobility issues or alerting on glucose levels for a diabetic.
 Examples of some things that would not be an appropriate physical task would be simply providing companionship, licking someone’s face, barking, guarding, protecting, or even tasks performed merely for convenience such as fetching the morning paper.

 WARNING: Those who pretend they are disabled, or that their pet is a Service Dog so that they may enter or stay in a hotel, house, apartment or condominium, or to exceed the boundaries of what is legal or ethical, are breaking federal law.
 In the State of Maine, the penalty is a fine of up to $1,000.
 There are legal options for traveling with your dog which you should consider.

 * Our standard Dog Fee is not waived for dogs considered emotional support dogs or therapy dogs.
 Dog fees are waived for ADA Service Dogs only.